 Trail closure

-The south side of the Salem Lake Trail from the point parking lot to the Linville Road bathrooms will be closed for trail maintenance beginning Monday, Dec.
+ANNOUNCEMENT FROM THE CITYThe south side of the Salem Lake Trail from the point parking lot to the Linville Road bathrooms will be closed for trail maintenance beginning Monday, Dec.
 17, 2018.
-For your safety and that of the work crews, please only use the trail on the north/dam side of the lake while this phase of work is being done.
+For your safety and that of the work crews, please only use the trail on the north/dam side of the lake while this phase of work is being do...

 Share: